fjorwb/PersonalBudget-II/README.md

 # Personal-Budget
-The Personal Budget
-A web application to manage your budget.
+- A web application to manage your budget.

 ## Table of contents
 - Description